5 March 2026

 Tax note: 5% withholding tax for Kenyan resident individuals is deducted automatically.
 No filing required.

-COOP Dividend History — Updated 5-Year Table
+Co-operative Bank Dividend History — Updated 5-Year Table

 The COOP dividend 2026 of KES 2.50 continues five consecutive years of dividend growth.